zblj/ActiveLearning/activelearning/source/Activity_01_Phase.rst

 .. figure:: img/Activity_01_Fig_05.png
+   :name: 01_fig_05
    :scale: 50 %
+   :align: center

-   Figure 5: Oscilloscope application showing two sine signal with phase difference.
+   Oscilloscope application showing two sine signal with phase difference.

 - Change the phase of OUT2 to :math:`45^{\circ}`.
   Now it looks like the CHB signal lags the CHA signal.